bthyreau/deep-T1-WMH/README.md

 `uv run deepwmh.py t1_image.nii.gz`

-which should take care of downloading the dependencies in the first run.
+which should take care of downloading the dependencies in the first run. (or alternatively, runs `uv sync` in it)

 Otherwise, you need to setup a python3 environment on your machine : in addition to PyTorch, scipy and nibabel are required.